 This, however, doesn’t mean that there wouldn't be practices that are more likely to work than others when striving towards greatness in innovation management.

-Therefore, we’ve listed 6 key factors for successful innovation that we think are worth considering for most businesses.
+We’ve listed six key factors for successful innovation that we think are worth considering for most businesses.

 6 Success Factors